 MARK SIMEON FERGUSON

 Composer/song-writer/arranger/pianist/musical director Mark Simeon Ferguson was born into a musical family in Whyalla, South Australia and raised in Clare.
 He was a finalist in the National Jazz Awards in 1999 and in the same year he completed a Master of Music in Jazz Performance at the University of Adelaide (where he is currently Head of Jazz).
+In recognition of his significant contributions to music education, jazz performance, and composition, Mark was awarded the 2022 APRA/AMCOS Luminary Award for South Australia.

 His commissions for the Adelaide Symphony Orchestra include: